 - A. Amenity Zone.
-Sidewalks shall provide an Amenity Zone at the width illustrated in Figures 5.1-3 through 5.1-9, including the curb.

-- 1. Projects shall meet minimum parkway and street tree requirements per Section 5.2.

-- 2. The following elements are permitted in the Amenity Zone at the discretion of Public Works:

-- a.
-Paved area for pedestrian mobility,

-- b.
-Parkways and street trees,

-- c.
-Seating/furniture,

-- d.
-Outdoor dining (with a Public Works permit),

-- e.
-Planters,

-- f.
-Bicycle parking,

-- q.
-Bus shelters, and/or

-- h.
-Other utility facilities including streetlights, signals, meter/sign poles, and pullboxes, etc.

-- B. Walk Zone.
-Sidewalks shall maintain a minimum continuous path of travel for pedestrians at the width illustrated in Figures 5.1-3 through 5.1-9.
-This area shall be free of all furnishings, landscaping, or obstructions.

-- C. Frontage Zone.
-Sidewalks shall provide a Frontage Zone between the Walk Zone and the Sidewalk Line.
-A maximum width is illustrated in Figures 5.1-3 through 5.1-9.

-- The following elements are permitted in the Frontage Zone and may not encroach on the Walk Zone:

-- a.
-Seating/furniture,

-- b.
-Outdoor dining (with a Public Works permit),

-- c.
-Planters,

-- d.
-Shade structures and galleries, and/or

-- e.
-Paved areas for pedestrian movement.
+Sidewalks shall provide an Amenity Zone consistent with the width illustrated in Figure 5.1-3, including the curb. - 1.
+Projects shall meet minimum parkway and street tree requirements per Section 5.2. - 2.
+The following elements are permitted in the Amenity Zone at the discretion of Public Works: - a.
+Paved area for pedestrian mobility, - b.
+Parkways and street trees, - c.
+Seating/furniture, - d.
+Outdoor dining (with a Public Works permit), - e.
+Planters, - f.
+Bicycle parking, - g.
+Bus shelters, and/or - h.
+Other utility facilities including streetlights, signals, meter/sign poles, and pullboxes, etc. - B. Walk Zone.
+Sidewalks shall maintain a Walk Zone as a continuous path of travel for pedestrians at the width illustrated in Figure 5.1-3.
+This area shall be free of all furnishings, landscaping, or obstructions. - C. Frontage Zone.
+Sidewalks may include a Building Frontage Zone between the Walk Zone and the sidewalk line.
+A maximum width is illustrated in Figure 5.1-3. - The following elements are permitted in the Frontage Zone and may not encroach on the Walk Zone: - a.
+Seating/furniture, - b.
+Outdoor dining (with a Public Works permit), - c.
+Planters, and/or - d.
+Shade structures per Section 6.2.4.